SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

     > Vlasov.
 You have the true heart of Russia.
 My dear Russian friends, may God bless you
     > all."
 (8:38 - 9:16)

-It takes a lot to bring tears to my eyes at the words of a former athlete turned actor in movies I don't like turned politician for a party I don't like.
-But&hellip; give it up for Arnold, because looking into his eyes at those two moments did it.
+It takes a lot to bring tears to my eyes at the words of a former athlete in a sport I don't like, turned actor in movies I don't like, turned politician for a party I don't like.
+But&hellip; give it up for The Arnold, because looking into his eyes at those two moments did it.
 There's an awful lot of compassion for the pain of others, and a desire to help them do better.
-This is as we all _should_ feel toward each other.
+This is as we should _all_ feel toward each other.

 Seems to me like a _very_ good message.
 I'd be fascinated to know what my Russian friends think of it.